matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-1/README.md

 > ```

 > [!TIP]
-> To run the test and benchmaking of Kmeans, KNN and ANN with the different distances fucntions:
+> To run the test and benchmaking of the algorithms with different distance functions:
 > ```bash
 > python task.py
 > ```